 Grades 6-8: Teams participating in the cruise phase will fly from low Earth orbit to the Gateway station following the trajectory of Artemis III (as practiced in MO-06).
 The drone must make at least 3 lunar orbits before landing at the Gateway.
 If the drone crashes during the portion of the trajectory between the Earth and the Moon, the drone should be reset at low Earth orbit, so it can make another attempt.
-If the drone crashes during lunar orbit, the drone should be reset at the Gateway and then restart its lunar orbit.
+If the drone crashes during lunar orbit.
 Each team can reset their drone 5 times over a total of 8 minutes.